Florence Quivar: 1990s

-Quivar has taken on the task of rescuing the works of forgotten composers, concentrating on those of African-American composers of the 19th and 20th centuries.
+In the 1990s Quivar took on the task of rescuing the works of forgotten composers, concentrating on those of African-American composers of the 19th and 20th centuries.
 Her stated goal is "to compile a program of these neglected composers and someday record them."
-She has also performed in productions of African-American composers' works, as well as a 1981 revival of Virgil Thomson's Four Saints.
+This resulted in the concert "A Celebration of Black Composers" which she performed with pianist Wayne Sanders at the 92nd Street Y (1998) in New York and in concerts in Philadelphia and Cleveland.